 History

 Named after the village of Woodbridge, Woodbridge High School opened in 1958.
 By 1991, the enrolment of the school had declined to 200 students.
 Woodbridge High School closed in June of 1991 and reopened in September of that year as Woodbridge College.
 The College was designed to be an academy school, providing an alternative to grade 7-OAC students across York Region.
 Students at Woodbridge College wore a school uniform, signed a letter of commitment when enrolled, and took a prescribed curriculum including physical education up until grade 12 and French up until grade 11.
-As Secondary School Reform changed curriculum requirements and extensive housing starts in the community increased the local high school student population, Woodbridge College ceased to be an alternative school, returning to that of a neighbourhood school, serving students in grades 9-12 and offering the same curricular programming as other schools in the province.
-Students at Woodbridge College continue to wear the school uniform which has significant community support from parents, 83% of whom voted this year to retain the uniform.
+As Secondary School Reform changed curriculum requirements and extensive housing starts in the community increased the local high school student population, Woodbridge College ceased to be an alternative school, returning to being a neighbourhood school, serving students in grades 9-12 and offering the same curricular programming as other schools in the province.

 Facilities

 Woodbridge High School was officially opened in 1958.
 The gymnasium was expanded in the late 70's.
 An extensive renovation of the building occurred during 2001-2003.
-This resulted in the expansion of the main office area, the cafeteria, library and the addition of 14 classrooms.
+This resulted in the expansion of the main office area, the cafeteria, and the library, and the addition of 14 classrooms.

 School Facilities also include: